david-nossebro/shelly-spotprice-se/README.md

 If you want to control the color of Shelly Plug Plus LED by electricity price, see [shelly-plug-nordpool-light](https://github.com/jisotalo/shelly-plug-nordpool-light).

 ---
+This is an English version of the original script at [https://github.com/jisotalo/shelly-porssisahko](https://github.com/jisotalo/shelly-porssisahko).

 **SUOMEKSI:** Skriptistä on suomenkielinen versio osoitteessa [https://github.com/jisotalo/shelly-porssisahko](https://github.com/jisotalo/shelly-porssisahko).